fp7mplane/protocol-ri/doc/protocol-spec.md

 ## Component-Initiated

-Component-initiated workflows are appropriate for components which do not have stable addresses, and which are used by clients that do.
+Component-initiated workflows are appropriate for components which do not have stable routable addresses (i.e., are behind NATs and/or are mobile), and which are used by clients that do.
 Common examples of such components are lightweight probes on mobile devices and customer equipment on access networks, interacting directly with a supervisor.

 In this case, the usual client-server relationship is reversed, as shown in the figure below.